 Introduction / History

 Over one million Tukulor live in the West African nations of Senegal, Gambia, Mauritania, Guinea, and Mali.
-Most of them are located in Senegal, where they comprise nearly one-tenth of the population.
+Most are located in Senegal, where they comprise nearly one-tenth of the population.
 They are mainly concentrated in the Middle Senegal River Valley near the Dagana River.

 The Tukulor are thought to have descended from the Fulani and the Wolof or Sereres tribes.
 Their name is derived from the Arabic word Takrur, which was a term used to describe an eleventh century realm near the middle Senegal River Valley.
 Today, the Tukulor are known by a number of names, including Pulaar and Torobe.
 They have retained their respective languages, and many are also fluent in Arabic.